 There are many things you can do to keep your cat safe in your home.
 Keeping windows closed or screened off keeps your cat from jumping out of the house after birds or rabbits in the yard.
 If you lay down any pesticides to kill bugs or mice, don't lay them where a cat might get to them.

 Finally, if you have any doubts, look it up or ask a vet.
 They will tell you what is safe and what isn't safe for your furry friend.

 Halloween Tip: KEEP THEM INSIDE

-Halloween is a dangerous time for any pet, but black cats get the worst of it.
-Many will be tortured and killed this coming Halloween season for no reason at all.
+Halloween is a dangerous time for any pet.
 Keep them safe by not letting them out of the house, even just to see the kids trick-or-treating.

 Better to be safe than sorry!